ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/running_ve_with_your_own_data.md

 ## Changing the core simulation setup

-The next thing that you need to provide are the core settings for your simulation runs.
+Next, you need to provide are the core settings for your simulation runs.
 There are a [large number of configuration options](./core_configuration.md) that you will need to decide on.
 However, to keep this tutorial to reasonable length we will focus on two of the most important, the spatial and temporal scales of the simulation.

 The spatial scales of the simulation are controlled by the settings under `[core.grid]`.
 The Virtual Ecosystem expects coordinates in metres, so you should choose a [projected